 Summer is here.
 And what better way to build on those summer vibes than by giving someone special in your life a beautiful, eye-catching Bouq of roses?
 Except for a weekend girl’s trip to the beach, we can’t think of anything—but we may be a little biased!

 At The Bouqs Co., we ship local, farm-to-table, handcrafted Bouqs to your loved ones, wherever they may be—and at a flat, affordable cost to boot.
+When you need to make a flowers order online, visit The Bouqs for long-lasting bouquets sourced from sustainable farms.
 We also offer flower subscriptions, which include roses, so you can make sure you never forget a special occasion.
 What’s not to like?Shop All